OutSorcerer/evgeniymamchenko.com/_posts/2018-05-30-dual-neural-style-transfer-with-docker-compose.md

 Since the traffic between .NET Core and Python components is quite small (about 300 kB per second) HTTP/JSON is fine for this use-case.
 In case that would become a bottleneck something like [WebSocket](https://en.wikipedia.org/wiki/WebSocket) and a binary serialization protocol like [Protocol Buffers](https://en.wikipedia.org/wiki/Protocol_Buffers) could be used.
 Another alternative is Google's [gRPC](https://github.com/grpc/grpc).

-### Usage of server-side rendering and Angular 5 from .NET
+### The usage of the server-side rendering and Angular 5 from .NET

 I [mentioned above](#angular-5) that I used a nice Angular 5 template for .NET Core.
 The issue is that in the current (2.0) version of .NET the CLI for .NET or Visual Studio this template is missing but there is the Angular 4 template instead.